 The Department offers several sources of funding for both new and continuing graduate students.
 Graduate students may work up to a total of 20 hrs/week in all campus employment combined.
+Questions should be e-mailed to the Graduate Advisor, Dr. Alex Klein.

 Graduate Assistantships in Philosophy (GAships)

 In SP97, the department began a new ‘teacher-in-training’ program for graduate student assistants to lead discussion groups and assist with grading in lower-divisioqn GE courses.
 The department typically employs 3–6 Graduate Assistants each semester.
 For AY09–10, GAs were paid approximately $2,745–$3,140 per semester for 10 hours/week.
 A call for applications for GAships is made each semester through the graduate student listserv.
-Questions should be e-mailed to the Graduate Advisor, Prof. Alex Klein.

 Graduate Student Tutorialships in Philosophy